Kingdom of Singapura: Fall of Singapura and establishment of Malacca

 The Javanese soldiers engaged with the defenders in a battle outside the fortress, before forcing them to retreat behind the walls.
-The invasion force laid a siege of the city and repeatedly tried to attack the fortress.
+The invasion force laid siege to the city and repeatedly tried to attack the fortress.
 However the fortress proved to be impregnable.
 After about a month passed, the food in the fortress began to run low and the defenders were on the verge of starvation.
 Sang Rajuna Tapa was then asked to distribute whatever grain left to the people from the royal store.
 Seeing this opportunity for revenge, the minister lied to the King, saying the stores were empty.
 The grain was not distributed and the people eventually starved.
-The final assault came when the gates were finally opened under the order of the treacherous minister.
+The final assault came when the gates were finally opened under the order of the minister.
 Knowing that defeat was imminent, Iskandar Shah and his followers fled the island.
 The Majapahit soldiers rushed into the fortress and a terrible massacre ensued.
 According to the Malay Annals, "blood flowed like a river" and the red stains on the laterite soil of Singapore are said to be blood from that massacre.

 Portuguese sources give a significantly different account of the life of last ruler of Singapura.
-These accounts named the last ruler of Singapure and founder of Malacca as Parameswara, a name also found in Ming annals.
+These accounts named the last ruler of Singapura and founder of Malacca as Parameswara, a name also found in Ming annals.
 It is generally believed that the Iskandar Shah of the Malay Annals is the same person as Parameswara.
-However, Portuguese accounts and Ming sources indicate that Iskandar Shah was the son of Parameswara who became the second ruler of Malacca, and some therefore argued for Megat Iskandar Shah as the son of Parameswara.
+However, Portuguese accounts and Ming sources indicate that Iskandar Shah was the son of Parameswara who became the second ruler of Malacca, and some therefore argued that Megat Iskandar Shah was the son of Parameswara.
 According to the Portuguese accounts, Parameswara was a prince from Palembang who attempted to challenge Javanese rule over Palembang sometime after 1360.
 The Javanese then attacked and drove Parameswara out of Palembang.
-Parameswara escaped to Singapore, and was welcomed by its ruler of with the title Sang Aji named Sangesinga.
+Parameswara escaped to Singapura, and was welcomed by its ruler of with the title Sang Aji named Sangesinga.
 Parameswara assassinated the local ruler after 8 days, then ruled Singapura for five years with the help of the Çelates or Orang Laut.
 He was however driven out by the Thais, possibly as a punishment for killing the Sang Aji whose wife may have been from the Kingdom of Patani.